okami101/vuetify-admin/packages/docs/guide/admin.md

 Your main Vue Router should only have public pages (or all other non-vtec-admin related pages).
 This pages are totally free of any Admin Layout, so you can use your own layout.
 You can even create here you frontend site app here if you really don't care about SEO, although it is not really recommended as the frontend bundle size would include the admin, unless you use the [Vue CLI multi-page feature](https://cli.vuejs.org/config/#pages)...

-VA will need full instanciated Vue Router in order to add his builded CRUD resources routes via [`addRoutes`](https://router.vuejs.org/api/#router-addroutes).
+VA will need full instantiated Vue Router in order to add his builded CRUD resources routes via [`addRoutes`](https://router.vuejs.org/api/#router-addroutes).
 Here are a basic example :

 **`src/router/index.js`**